 - Foals are not born with 'good' bacteria or any intestinal flora.
 They must acquire theirs from the environment around them and probiotics can help ensure the correct balance right from the start.

 - Various illnesses can cause damage to intestinal flora.
 Probiotics are thought to boost the population again and prevent recurrence.

 - Dietary changes, diets low in roughage or high in grains upset the acid level in the gut.
 This can deplete microbe populations and encourage disease.

 - The ingredients in antibiotics are damaging to both harmful and helpful microbes.
 Probiotics can be used post antibiotics treatment to restore preexisting levels.

 - Stress or strenuous exercise can produce changes in hormone levels, body temperature, heart rate and other functions.
 All of which deplete microbes.
 Starting on a probiotic in the lead up to a stressful event may prevent or reduce problems.

 - Side effects and Dosage of Horse Probiotic Supplements

 Probiotics have no known side effects.

 It is important to deliver the dosage as recommended by the producer or you may not see any benefits.
 It is also important to note that you will not likely see any changes immediately.
 Always refer to the label for the length of time you should treat your horse.

-To quickly and easily order probiotics for your horse online - check out AbActive here.
+To quickly and easily order probiotics for your horse online - check out AbActive, the best probiotic for horses from here.